Artifact Evaluation for MICRO 2023

 (pilot project)

 To help digest the criteria for the ACM "Artifacts Evaluated – Reusable" badge, we have partnered with MLCommons to add their unified automation interface (MLCommons CM) to the shared artifacts to prepare, run and plot results.
 We opine that MLCommons CM captures the core tenets of ACM "Artifacts Evaluated – Reusable" badge.
 Hence, we have added it as a possible criteria to obtain the ACM "Artifacts Evaluated – Reusable" badge.
-The authors will get free help from MLCommons and the community via the public Discord server or can try to add the MLCommons CM interface to their artifacts themselves using this tutorial.
+The authors can try to add the MLCommons CM interface to their artifacts themselves using this tutorial.

 Results reproduced General ACM guidelines and our extended guidelines.